 What Does it Mean for a Case to Have Merit?

 Some people think they can sue someone just because they’re angry or because they hurt their feelings.
-In reality, you need to suffer an injury in order to file suit.
+In reality, you need to suffer an injury in order to file a suit.
 You can’t sue someone if you can’t prove that you suffered damages.

 When you first meet with your Augusta personal injury lawyer, they’ll ask you questions about your case.
 Some of the things they’ll want to know include: